alrobles/abstractsHostParasites/README.md

 <!-- badges: end -->

-The goal of this R package abstractsHostParasites is to hold tools for generate text classification models and process data asociated with this task.
+The goal of this R package abstractsHostParasites is to hold tools for generate text classification models and process data associated with this task.

 ## Installation